-Enter the population size, rate of increase of population, and the total change in population over the time period to determine the carrying capacity.
+Enter the population size, intrinsic growth rate, and the average population change over the same time period to estimate the carrying capacity using the logistic growth model.

 Carrying Capacity Formula